cardillan/mindcode/doc/syntax/SYNTAX.markdown

 * [Function reference for Mindustry Logic 7](FUNCTIONS_V7.markdown)
 * [Function reference for Mindustry Logic 7A](FUNCTIONS_V7A.markdown)

-Schemacode, a schematics definition language, is covered here:
+Schemacode, a schematic definition language, is covered here:

 * [Schemacode](SCHEMACODE.markdown)